 We always discuss the involvement of specialist SEND services with parents first.

 We also work with other services and organisations that are involved with a family, with the family’s permission.

-The progress of all students is tracked throughout, with regular data reports, updated profiles and provision mapping.
+The progress of all students is tracked throughout, with regular data reports and updated profiles.

 When we run special intervention programmes for groups of students we assess how successful they have been and use that information to decide on how best to run them in the future.